Protesters demand action on guns at Tennessee statehouse | Law-Order

 John Drake, the Nashville police chief, said the shooter's writings suggested plans to carry out shootings at other locations.
 Police said the shooter left behind a manifesto related to the attack.
 The shooter was armed with two assault-style weapons and a 9mm handgun, which police later found were among seven firearms the assailant had legally purchased in recent years.

 While the shooter targeted the school, housed in the Covenant Presbyterian Church and serving about 200 pupils from pre-kindergarten to sixth grade, the individuals were slain at random, police said.
-The first funeral for one of the victims - 9-year-old Hallie Scruggs, whose father, Chad, is a senior pastor at the church - will be held on Saturday, the school said on Thursday.
-The family asked that it be closed to the public and media.
+The first funeral for one of the victims, nine-year-old Evelyn Dieckhaus, was set for Friday.
+Mourners are being asked to wear pink and green.
+Services for substitute teacher Cynthia Peak, 61, and Hallie Scruggs, 9, will be held on Saturday.

+Nine-year-old William Kinney's funeral will be held on Sunday, while services for Mike Hill, 61, the school's custodian will be held on Tuesday and the funeral for head of school Katherine Koonce, 60, will be held on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)